VukTodorovic/FastDownloader/README.md

 - When the file is fully downloaded all sockets are closed, ports are removed from free ports pool and client program is terminated

 ## Development notes
-- Server could send file using round robin algorithm but using threads only for *socket.sendall()* since it's a bloking function
 - Formula: M = size_in_bytes / 1000 + 1
 - Num of streams: 1 - 8
 - Calculate num of streams: